oriko-mikuni/oriko-mikuni.github.io/README.md

 ### Cardporium
 A list of some cards from the game.
-Currently, contains Carthaginians, Celts, Macedonians, Persians and Romans.
+Currently, contains nation cards from Classics and Legends.
 #### TODO for Cardporium
 * contents
   * add cards from more nations.